Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You are proficient in a special defense of your choice.
 Gain resistance to a damage type of your choice other than physical.

 ### Staunch
-Whenever you take the Defend major action, ignore any stacks of conditions or afflictions that would be added to you until the start of your next turn.
+After you take the Defend major action, ignore any stacks of conditions or afflictions that would be added to you until the start of your next turn.

 ### Stout
 You may now use the Block reaction in response to attacks that only apply forced movement but do not deal damage.
 When you use the Block reaction, prevent all forced movement that would be applied by the attack blocked.